gomorpheus/morpheus-docs/monitoring/alerts.rst

 Alerts
 ======

-There are several ways to configure alerts and notifications within {morpheus}.
+There are several ways to configure alerts and notifications within |morpheus| .
 Users can be notified via Email or SMS as well as several other direct integrations.
 These integrations include PagerDuty, Alert Ops, Victor Ops, and even Slack chat Channel notifications (or optionally via the ServiceNow integration).

 Contacts
 --------